This post may contain affiliate links. See our affiliate disclaimer here.

 You want to take your time driving down Route 66, so you have plenty of time to stop for roadside attractions and detours.
 Starting in Amarillo, check out the Cadillac Ranch, an art installation made using old Cadillac cars.

-During your RV road trip, stop at the ghost town of Oatman, Arizona that has a friendly local population of wild burros.
+During your RV road trip, stop at the ghost town of Oatman, Arizona which has a friendly local population of wild burros.

 California’s Pacific Coast